Clashes break out at Cyprus migrant centre, fires lit | Business

 Clashes break out at Cyprus migrant centre, fires lit

+Clashes broke out and fires were lit at an overcrowded reception centre for migrants in Cyprus on Friday, police and witnesses said.
+Thick plumes of smoke rose over the Pournaras reception facility, some 22 km (14 miles) west of the capital Nicosia.

+Clashes broke out and fires were lit at an overcrowded reception center for migrants in Cyprus on Friday, police and witnesses said.

-Thick plumes of smoke were visible over parts of the Pournaras reception facility, some 22 km (14 miles) west of the capital Nicosia.
-Witnesses told Reuters people from the camp could be seen fleeing and running along a mayor road nearby with their belongings.
+Thick plumes of smoke rose over the Pournaras reception facility, some 22 km (14 miles) west of the capital Nicosia.
+Witnesses told Reuters people from the camp had fled, running along a major road with their belongings.
+Police said individuals left the camp, which is not a closed facility when the fires broke out.

+Police said clashes appeared to have broken out between two groups in the center.
+The fires were extinguished by the fire brigade but sporadic clashes continued until early afternoon, police said.
+"A number of tents were burnt...the situation has now calmed down," a police spokesman said.

+Pournaras has been housing well over its 1,000-person capacity as Cyprus struggles to cope with an influx of asylum seekers from Syria and from African countries.
+Many travels to the southern part of the island, controlled by the internationally recognized government of ethnically split Cyprus, through a buffer zone that separates it from the Turkish Cypriot-controlled area.

 - Cyprus